Leiden in Winter: A Quiet, Bookish City for Solo Travel in the Netherlands

 If winter travel for you is mostly about interiors, there are other places where museums, cafés, and libraries quietly take over the day once the weather turns.

-Evenings and Early Nights in Leiden
+Evenings and dinner in Leiden

 If you like places where evenings end early without feeling empty, you might want to look at a few calm European cities that feel better in winter than summer.